Legal professions - introduction

 - Assistant to supreme court judge

-For further information, please refer to the website Slovak Bar Association.
+For further information, please refer to the Slovak Bar Association's website.

 For further information, please refer to the website of the Slovak Centre for Legal Aid.